HenrikBengtsson/easycatfs/README.md

  * decreased load on the network file system

-This is particularly beneficial when working on high-performance compute (HPC) clusters used by hundreds and thousands of processes and users simultaneously.
+This is particularly beneficial when working on high-performance compute (HPC) clusters used by thousands of processes from hundred of users simultaneously.

+_WARNING: The **easycatfs** tool is work in progress.
+It is very fresh and needs lots of real-world testing and benchmarking before considered stable._

+## The problem

-For example, say the software you use access the same data files under `/shared/data/` repeatedly.
+For example, say, the software you run access the same data files under `/shared/data/` repeatedly.
 If these files are large, you could manually copy them to a local temporary folder (`cp -pR /shared/data /tmp/$USER`), run your software, and then remove the temporary folder (`rm /tmp/$USER/data`) when done.
-This can be a tedious and unnecessarily expensive process, especially if the software only use a subset of the files in that folder.
-The **easycatfs** tool solved this problem by working similarly, but it will only copy files to a local cache folder as they are needed.
+This stage and unstage approach can be a tedious and unnecessarily expensive process, especially if the software only use a subset of the files in that folder.

+## The solution

+The **easycatfs** tool provides an easier solution to this problem.
+All that is needed is to _specify_ the folders to be staged locally, but there is no need for an explicit copy.
+Files will only be copied, to a local file cache, if and when read.
 This caching mechanism is fully automatic thanks to the **[catfs]** tool that is used internally.

 ```sh
 #! /usr/bin/env bash